 Make the Money Math Math

-So you can get on with your creative work
+So you can get on with your most important work

-How long have you been telling yourself you'll start your creative work once the money situation stabilizes?
+How long have you been telling yourself you'll start once the money situation stabilizes?

 A year?
 Three?
 Longer?